-Pursuant to our amended and restated investor rights agreement or our investors rights agreement, (our "Investors Rights Agreement"), certain shareholders are entitled to certain registration rights with respect our Class A common shares, including Class A common shares issuable upon conversions of our Class B, Class A1, and Class B1 common shares and upon the exercise of certain rights to acquire Class A common shares, or collectively registerable securities, under the Securities Act.
-As of September 30, 2023 March 31, 2024, on an as-converted to Class A common shares basis, we have registered approximately 31.8 million Class A common shares held by certain holders affiliated with certain of our directors as well as certain other shareholders pursuant to our investor rights agreement, which are freely tradable without restriction under the Securities Act, to the extent permitted by Rule 144.
-Further, pursuant to the investors rights agreement Investors Rights Agreement (a) the holders affiliated with certain of our directors are entitled to certain registration rights under the Securities Act with respect to registerable securities they may own now or in the future and (b) our executive officers are also entitled to certain registration rights under the Securities Act with respect to registerable securities they may own now or in the future, including, on an as-converted to Class A common shares basis, approximately 1.8 million Class A common shares held by certain of our executive officers as of September 30, 2023 March 31, 2024.
-If any of these Class A common shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our Class A common shares could decline.
+Pursuant to our amended and restated investor rights agreement (our "Investors Rights Agreement"), certain shareholders are entitled to certain registration rights with respect our Class A common ordinary shares, including Class A common ordinary shares issuable upon conversions of our Class B, Class A1, and Class B1 common ordinary shares and upon the exercise of certain rights to acquire Class A common ordinary shares, or collectively registerable securities, under the Securities Act.
+As of March 31, 2024 June 30, 2024, on an as-converted to Class A common ordinary shares basis, we have registered approximately 31.8 million Class A common ordinary shares held by certain holders affiliated with certain of our directors as well as certain other shareholders pursuant to our investor rights agreement, which are freely tradable without restriction under the Securities Act, to the extent permitted by Rule 144.
+Further, pursuant to the Investors Rights Agreement (a) the holders affiliated with certain of our directors are entitled to certain registration rights under the Securities Act with respect to registerable securities they may own now or in the future and (b) our executive officers are also entitled to certain registration rights under the Securities Act with respect to registerable securities they may own now or in the future, including, on an as-converted to Class A common ordinary shares basis, approximately 1.8 million 1.7 million Class A common ordinary shares held by certain of our executive officers as of March 31, 2024 June 30, 2024.
+If any of these Class A common ordinary shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our Class A common ordinary shares could decline.